GENERAL DESCRIPTION OF OPERATION

 VII.
 Spent Acid Filtration

 XIV Final Wringing

 XV.Slurry Tank House

 XVI Sample Drying

-The chemical specifications for the various grades and types of military nitrocellulose which may be prepared by the above sequence of operations are listed in Section XVII, Page 406.
-However, at Indiana Ordnance Works, the finished product is usually blended nitrocellulose (Grade C – Type I) which is delivered to the powder areas for use in the manufacture of smokeless powder.
-It consists of about 65% High Grade (13.35% min. nitrogen) and 35% Pyro (12.60% 10% nitrogen) with an average nitrogen content of about 13.15%.
+The chemical specifications for the various grades and types of military nitrocellulose which may be prepared by the above sequence of operations were listed in Section XVII, Page 406.
+However, at Indiana Ordnance Works, the finished product was usually blended nitrocellulose (Grade C – Type I) which was delivered to the powder areas for use in the manufacture of smokeless powder.
+It consisted of about 65% High Grade (13.35% min. nitrogen) and 35% Pyro (12.60% 10% nitrogen) with an average nitrogen content of about 13.15%.

 A brief description of each process in the manufacture of nitrocellulose follows.

-Manpower requirements listed will vary according to production schedules.
+Manpower requirements listed varied according to production schedules.

 The fundamental building unit within the cellulose molecule is glucose.
 The glucose units, not at the ends of long chain cellulose molecules, have three, free, hydroxyl groups which may react with nitric acid during nitration.
 The terminal glucose units have four, free, reactive, hydroxyl groups.

 The degree of esterification, measured by the nitrogen content of the nitrocellulose after nitration, depends upon how many hydroxyl groups, per glucose unit, in the cellulose molecule, react.
 A degree of esterification of two, theoretically, corresponds to the reaction of two hydroxyl groups per glucose unit.